How to Claim Your Website on Pinterest – and Why You Should!

 When setting up your Pinterest account, one of the most important tasks to do is to claim your website and social media accounts.
 Setting up a business account is also really important to be able to access the analytics.
 But why should you claim your website on Pinterest?
 Here are four reasons why you should claim your website on Pinterest:

-- By claiming your website with Pinterest, you gain access to analytics on whatever people are pinning from your website, YouTube channel or Instagram feed.
+- By claiming your website with Pinterest, you gain access to analytics on whatever people are pinning from your website.
 It can be quite eye opening seeing what content people are sharing!

 - Your Pinterest profile picture will also be added to any pins that are saved from your site, even those that get shared by other people.